Two Concentrations Available: Teaching and Learning and Instructional Leadership:

 The Union M.Ed. program accepts students in groups of 15 to 24 to pursue each course together in a cohort.
 This model emphasizes teamwork, cooperation, professional support and sharing of knowledge among students.
 Lifelong friendships are developed through this format and learning takes place in a spirit of unity, rigor, and cooperation.
 The curriculum consists of 12 courses totaling 30 semester hours with no transfer credits or electives permitted.

-The fully online option in Teaching & Learning begins each August, with a 21-month course calendar.
+The fully online option in Teaching and Learning begins each August and January, with a 21-month course calendar.
 An intensive format in which students complete one online course at a time is offered to students in the fully online program.

 Students in the M.Ed. program will: